-- a) the borrow pit is required to supply a specific short-term construction project with appropriate material; and - b) extraction will cease upon completion of the construction scheme; and - c) is closely located in relation to the proposed construction project; and - d) there are clear environmental benefits from meeting supply from the proposed source rather than from an existing site or sites with planning permission or from secondary or recycled aggregates either within or outside of the National Park; and - e) the scale of the development is appropriate for the locality; and - f) the development will not irretrievably damage the local landscape and local environment; and - g) the development will not harm the amenities of the local area and local communities in particular with regard to access, traffic generated, noise, vibration, dust and safety nor adversely affect existing surface and groundwater resources; and - h) any material transported by public highway can be accommodated within the local road network; and - there is provision for a beneficial after-use, restoration, landscaping and post closure management of the site, including where possible details of progressive restoration of the site.
+- a) the borrow pit is required to supply a specific short-term construction project with appropriate material; and - b) extraction will cease upon completion of the construction scheme; and - c) is closely located in relation to the proposed construction project; and - d) there are clear environmental benefits from meeting supply from the proposed source rather than from an existing site or sites with planning permission or from secondary or recycled aggregates either within or outside of the National Park; and - e) the scale of the development is appropriate for the locality; and - f) there is provision for a beneficial after-use, restoration, landscaping and post closure management of the site, including where possible details of progressive restoration of the site; and - g) development will not have unacceptable adverse effects.

-Of the site • praised for the Replace nt Plan Preferred Strate Summary of Appraisal Overall sustainab Overall sustainability Appraisal of Policy Overall this policy performs well against the SA Objectives particularly objectives concerned with landscape and townscape.
-Recommendation : No changes to the police cy.
+Policy options appraised for the Replacement Local Development Plan Preferred Strategy Summary of Appraisal Overall sustainability Appraisal of Policy + Overall this policy performs well against the SA Objectives particularly objectives concerned with landscape and townscape.
+Recommendation: No changes to the policy.

-Policy 24: Local Building Stone
+Policy 25: Local Building Stone